 We’ll talk about FPV goggles and what it takes to get started in the hobby.
 This is the fourth video in a playlist, so check the link in the description for previous episodes about getting started, choosing a radio, and more.

 Let’s start with analog goggles.
 This is how I got into the hobby, and I still use this setup for freestyle flying.
-My goggles are Fat Shark HDO2s.
-While they’ve seen better days (my foam is falling apart), they remain highly customizable:
+My goggles are Fat Shark HDO2s, and despite the wear and tear, they remain highly customizable:

 • Receiver: I use a TBS Fusion, though other options like Rapidfire work well too.